Dive into this Better Than Takeout Sesame Chicken recipe. Bite sized chicken tossed in a sticky sweet and savory sauce that everyone will enjoy!

 Instructions

-- Preheat oven to 325 degrees, lightly spray a 9x13 inch glass pan, set aside.
+- Preheat oven to 325 degrees Fahrenheit (163 degrees Celsius), lightly spray a 9×13-inch glass pan, and set aside.

-- In a medium size mixing bowl (or a 2 c. measuring cup), whisk together the chicken broth, honey, brown sugar, rice wine vinegar, soy sauce, sesame oil, chili paste, garlic powder and ground ginger, set aside.
+- In a medium-sized mixing bowl (or a 2-cup measuring cup), whisk together the chicken broth, honey, brown sugar, rice wine vinegar, soy sauce, sesame oil, chili paste, garlic powder, and ground ginger.
+Set aside.

-- Place the cubes of chicken into a bowl with the whisked eggs, toss the chicken (taking care to let the egg drip off it) into a large ziplock bag full of the cornstarch.
+- Place the cubes of chicken into a bowl with the whisked eggs.
+Toss the chicken (taking care to let the egg drip off) into a large Ziploc bag filled with cornstarch.
 Zip and shake until evenly coated.

-- Heat vegetable oil in a large saucepan or dutch oven.
-Working in batches (3-4), add the chicken and fry until golden brown and cooked through, about 1-2 minutes, then transfer to a paper towel lined plate.
+- Heat vegetable oil in a large saucepan or Dutch oven.
+Working in batches (3-4), add the chicken and fry until golden brown and cooked through, about 1-2 minutes.
+Transfer to a paper towel-lined plate.

-- Add the fried chicken to the prepared 9x13 pan.
-Whisk together a slurry of 1 tbsp. of cornstarch and 1 tbsp. of water, add to the sauce and then pour over the chicken.
-Place in the oven and bake uncovered for 40-45 minutes, stirring every 15 minutes or so.
-Remove and sprinkle with sesame seeds, serve immediately.
-Garnish with slices of green onion if desired.
+- Add the fried chicken to the prepared 9×13-inch pan.
+Whisk together a slurry of 1 tablespoon cornstarch and 1 tablespoon water, add to the sauce, and pour over the chicken.
+Place in the oven and bake uncovered for 40-45 minutes, stirring every 15 minutes.
+Remove and sprinkle with sesame seeds.
+Serve immediately.
+Garnish with green onion slices if desired.

 Wahhhh haaahaaa!
 Sad face!
 This was crazy… 1/4 C of ginger??
 Thought it was a typo/errór!!
 I didn’t put in the oven.
 I made my sauce in a saucepan, and let it simmer a while.
 I gotta say..
 This does NOT TASTE LIKE SESAME CHICKEN!!! #1).
 My sauce simmered just as long, but, I think the ginger made it chalky-like.
 Not tasting like chalk but like the powdery feeling.. with the rice and breaded chicken, it’s too many textures.
 I think my ginger may be getting old.. but, I think 1/4C.
 Is WAY TOO MUCH of ANY spice.
 Thank you, for posting this.
 However, Ive never lived anywhere that sesame chicken tasted like this.
 It’s always been sweet, with a hint of heat in the background.
 I like more heat so i add jalapenos.
 Where do you live, that it tastes like this?
 Just curious